GLUTEN-FREE | DAIRY-FREE

 Thrill guests with this red pepper and maple bellini which combines sour, sweet and bitter tastes together to produce a most unusual, yet delicious concoction.
 An unusual twist on the bellini, this is healthier than most, using red peppers which are low in calories and rich in vitamin A and C. That doesn’t mean you should go crazy, however!
 Drink in moderation, you fitties.For those of you who don’t drink, swap the Prosecco with tonic water.

 - 1 lemon (juiced)

 - 4tbsp maple syrup

 - Bottle of Prosecco or sparking wine (or a good tonic water for a virgin drink)

-- If you have a gas hob, turn the burners onto high and sit the peppers in the flame.
+- If you have a gas hob, turn the burners into high and sit the peppers in the flame.
 Scorch all facets until black and charred (this should take about 5mins).
-If you don't use gas, a blowtorch or hot grill will achieve a similar effect.
+If you don’t use gas, a blowtorch or hot grill will achieve a similar effect.

 - Pop the peppers into a plastic bag, seal and leave to cool and sweat.
 Once cool remove the skins by rubbing, revealing soft, juicy flesh.
 Discard the core and seeds and blend with the maple, salt and lemon juice to taste.
 The mixture should taste relatively sweet as it has to complement the bitterness of the alcohol.